rust-lang/rust/atomics.md

 # Compiler Reordering

-Compilers fundamentally want to be able to do all sorts of crazy transformations to reduce data dependencies and eleminate dead code.
+Compilers fundamentally want to be able to do all sorts of crazy transformations to reduce data dependencies and eliminate dead code.
 In particular, they may radically change the actual order of events, or make events never occur!
 If we write something like